liusida/copyforai/README.md

 ## 🚀 Why use Copy for AI?
 ✔️ No need to type triple backticks ` ``` ` every time.
-✔️ Automatically includes project name, file path, and line numbers.
+✔️ Automatically includes file path, and line numbers.
-✔️ Adds a few surrounding context lines for clarity.
+✔️ Optionally adds surrounding context lines (configurable in settings).
-✔️ Outputs clean, Markdown‑formatted code ready for AI.
+✔️ Produces clean, Markdown‑formatted code ready for AI.

 ## 🛠 How to Use
 1. **Select the code** you want in VS Code.